-No spacecraft will ever land on the surface of the sun--it’s a flaming ball of gas that reaches thousands of degrees even in its coolest regions.
-But next year, a ship from Earth will fly closer to its fires than ever before in a mission that represents a big development not just for scientists but, potentially, for everyone else.
+No spacecraft will ever land on the surface of the sun–it’s a flaming ball of gas that reaches thousands of degrees even in its coolest regions.
+But a new ship from Earth will fly closer to its fires than ever before in a mission that represents a big development not just for scientists but, potentially, for everyone else.

-In September 2018, NASA plans to launch a probe that will journey nearly 90 million miles, eventually flying within 3.8 million miles of the sun.
-The Parker Solar Probe is expected to reach the sun’s outer envelope of fiery gases, known as the corona, by November of that year, providing new insights not only into our home star but into all stars--which is no small thing, given that the closest star system is an unreachable four light-years away.
+On Aug.
+12, NASA launched a probe that will journey nearly 90 million miles, eventually flying within 3.8 million miles of the sun.
+The Parker Solar Probe is expected to reach the sun’s outer envelope of fiery gases, known as the corona, several months later, providing new insights not only into our home star but into all stars–which is no small thing, given that the closest star system is an unreachable four light-years away.
 That’s 24 trillion miles.
 The sun, just 93 million miles away, is well within our reach.

 NASA says the data it collects could also provide insight into the physics of stars at large.
 Our sun may be special to us, but it’s rather common in the sweep of space; the better we understand how it works, the better we understand all stars of its mass and color.